doubleunion/doubleunion-dot-org/pages/base_assumptions.md

 * If you get called out on something, apologize and learn from it
 * It’s okay to disagree, not okay to blame self or others
 * Respect people’s gender pronouns
-* We are critical of capitalism
+* Capitalism contributes to injustice

 ### Stuff that isn’t okay in this space:
 * Taking “reverse sexism” or “reverse racism” seriously